Tulane Essay Guide

 #2 – Be authentic

-Make it your goal to write unique and compelling Tulane essays that tell your authentic story.
+Make it your goal to write a unique and compelling Tulane essay that tells your authentic story.
 Your Tulane essay shouldn’t be able to pass as anyone else’s.
-Before submitting, reread your application and proofread your Tulane supplemental essays to make sure it truly shows who you are.
+Before submitting, reread your application and proofread your Tulane supplemental essay to make sure it truly shows who you are.

 #3 – Show passion

 The Tulane essay should show your passion for the school.
 Don’t fake it.
 After brainstorming topics, choose to write on what got you genuinely excited about attending.
-Be sure to be specific and not vague in the Tulane essay.
+Be specific, not vague, in your Tulane essay.

 #4 – Ignore stats